 About Big Shoulders Fund

-Big Shoulders Fund is an independent charitable organization that serves schools with demonstrated need, which provide a quality, values-based education for Chicago’s children, thereby contributing to stronger communities.
+Big Shoulders Fund is an independent charitable organization that serves schools with demonstrated need, which provide a quality, values-based education for Chicago and Northwest Indiana’s children.

-Investing more than $40 million annually in 92 schools educating 25,000 children.
-73 percent of students identify as Black or Latino and 65 percent reside in low income households.
-Big Shoulders students are defying national trends–95 percent of students graduate high school, 81 percent of graduating scholars enroll in college the year following, and alumni graduate from college at nearly twice the national rate, with Black and Latino alumni graduating from college at nearly three and four times the national average respectively.
+Big Shoulders Fund invests more than $40 million annually in 92 schools that educate nearly 25,000 children, 73 percent of whom identify as Black or Latino and 65 percent if whom reside in low-income households.
+Big Shoulders Fund students are defying national trends: 95 percent graduate high school, 81 percent of graduating scholars enroll in college the year following, and alumni graduate from college at nearly twice the national rate, with Black and Latino alumni graduating from college at nearly three and four times the national average respectively.
+One hundred percent of funds raised support our four major areas - scholarships and enrichment, operational improvements, academic programs, and leadership development - with the goal of not just strengthening schools, but whole communities, and preparing students for life-long success.